Topics Map > Office 365 > Calendar

 2. Select calendar from the list of available apps.

-3. Right-click on the Calendar in the "My calendars" list and select Permissions... from the list.
+3. Right-click on the Calendar in the "Your calendars" list and select Sharing permissions... from the list.

 4. Find the user you are trying to edit/delete permissions for.
 To edit permissions, click the downward arrow next to his/her current permission level and change it to what you would prefer.
-To delete permissions, click the x next to his/her name to delete his/her permissions.
+To delete permissions, click the trash can next to his/her name to delete his/her permissions.

-5. Click SAVE in the upper left corner of the "Calendar" box.
+5. Click Done in the upper left corner when finished.